ciromattia/kcc/README.md

 If you want to edit the `.ui` files, use [Qt Creator](https://www.qt.io/download-qt-installer-oss), included in **Qt for desktop development**.
 Then use the `gen_ui_files` scripts to autogenerate the python UI.

+An example PR adding a new checkbox is here: https://github.com/ciromattia/kcc/pull/785

 ### Windows install from source